 Dosage and administration:

-Take with food or just after a meal.
+Take the medicine with or just after food, or a meal.

 Pregnancy & Breastfeeding: